Connowallace/Connowallace/README.md

 - 👋 Hi, I’m Connor Wallace.
 I'm currently working to complete my BS in Computer Science.
-I'm hoping to begin work in software development ofter my gradution in March 2023.
+I'm hoping to begin work in software development after my graduation in March 2023.
 - 👀 I’m interested in solving problems.
-Whether it's a user menu, a complex algorithm, or getting to pieces of software to talk to each other, I love to make things work.
+Whether it's a user menu, a complex algorithm, or getting two pieces of software to talk to each other, I love to make things work.
-- 🌱 I’m currently learning VBA for a Powerpoint map printing application at work.
-I'm currently learning Java Swing for a school project invoving webpages.
+- 🌱 I’m currently learning VBA for a PowerPoint based map printing application at work.
+I'm currently learning Java Swing for a school project involving webpages.
 - 📫 How to reach me:
 - Email: connowallace@gmail.com
 - Linked In: https://www.linkedin.com/in/connor-wallace-11b456198/